Follow us

 • Do any current directors have a financial stake in the company?

-• Employee benefits, salaries and contracts, including how many employees are on payroll versus being contractors or freelancers.
+• Employee benefits, salaries, and contracts, including how many employees are on payroll versus being contractors or freelancers.

 • Any ongoing disputes with current or former employees.